JAlcocerT/JAlcocerT/content/blog/da-DB-tools.md

 ### MySQL

-You're on the right track!
+{{< details title="MySQL Python Connection 📌" closed="true" >}}

 Here's a breakdown of what you need to connect to a MySQL database with Python:

 **1. MySQL Connector/Python:**